bagel-org/ZKLoRA/src/README.md

-# ZKLoRA Source Code Structure
+# zkLoRA Source Code Structure

-This directory contains the core implementation of ZKLoRA.
+This directory contains the core implementation of zkLoRA.
 Here's a detailed overview of the key components and their interactions.

 ## Directory Structure